pamparamm/sd-perturbed-attention/README.md

 Works with SD1.5 and SDXL.

 > [!NOTE]
+> `Normalized Attention Guidance` node has its own description inside ComfyUI - you can click on the node and press the button with an encircled question mark.

+> [!NOTE]
 > PLADIS isn't working properly right now - for some reason it produces messy images when applied to all cross-attention layers.
 I'll try to investigate the problem, but it wouldn't be easy considering the lack of official implementation + various typos in the original paper.
 For debug purposes, I might implement PLADIS as a diffusers pipeline to see if the problem still occurs.
 >
 > Any help is welcomed!